hakavlad/tird/docs/SPECIFICATION.md

 ## Creating files with random data

-Create a new file and write random data with chunks up to 128 KiB.
+Create a new file and write random data with chunks up to 16 MiB.

 ```
-output file contents = urandom(size)
+output file contents = read(CSPRNG, size)
 ```

 ---